vyom-devgan/GradeGenius/README.md

 - Improved grading accuracy, contributing to enhanced student feedback and assessment practices.

 ## Limitations
-- Requires two files to achieve the desired result.
+- Requires CSV files adhering to specific formatting for accurate processing.
-- Files must adhere to specific naming conventions.
 - Limited to the Ontario Grading Scheme as of September 2022.
-- Lack of dynamic adaptability may result in inaccuracies.

 ## Future Enhancements
 - **Expansion**: Plans to incorporate additional provincial grading standards.